Greenhouse gas emissions by Turkey: National Politics

 Some suggest that limiting emissions through directives to the state-owned gas and electricity companies would be less effective than a carbon price, but would be more politically acceptable.
 Turkish citizens are taking individual and political action on climate change to the streets and online, including children demanding action and petitioning the UN.
 The Industrial Development Bank of Turkey says that it has implemented a sustainable business model, and sustainability-themed investments have a 74% share of the bank's loan portfolio.
 Turkey's Green Party is calling for an end to coal burning and the phasing out of all fossil-fuel use by 2050.
+Electricity generated from lignite is often described by politicians and the media as generated from "local resources" and added to the renewables percentage.
+TRT World calls natural gas "blue gold".